Monero logo

 This is calculating the log stripes of the seed, although Monero currently only allows a log stripes of 3 in the future a higher number could be allowed so this function accounts for that.

-If the seeds log stripes is zero this will set it to CRYPTONOTE_PRUNING_LOG_STRIPES which is currently 3.
+If the seed's log stripes are zero this will set it to CRYPTONOTE_PRUNING_LOG_STRIPES which is currently 3.

 Then this sets the value of mask to one less than the amount of stripes, for Monero the amount of stripes is 8 so mask will be 7.